joavd/joavd/README.md

 ## Hey there, welcome to my profile! 👋

 I'm a Junior Developer and Game Programmer from Portugal with industry experience in building and designing videogames and applications.
-Currently doing an Internship at [VivaDrive](https://vivadrive.io/) in Warsaw and having a blast!
+Currently on the verge of starting a new challenge!

 ### Some things I'm interested about